What are WordPress Plugins?

-All WordPress installs will include some plugins.
+All WordPress installs will include some default plugins.
+Additional plugins can be installed from the WordPress plugins directory.

 The ones I use on most of my sites are: